Sharly-Chess/sharly-chess.github.io/docs/network/index.en.md

 > :information_source: An IP address is just a number that identifies your server on the network, for example:
 > http://192.168.1.42

-Any other device on the **same** network can type that address into a browser to connect to Sharly Chess.
+Any other device on the **same** network can type that address into a browser to connect to _Sharly Chess_.
 The QR code is a shortcut: scanning it opens the address directly on that device.

 ## What can connected devices do?